json-schema-org/community/docs/adr/2021-06-01-patch-release-process.md

 ### Positive Consequences <!-- optional -->

 JSON Schema has a release schedule plan which people can develop and plan around.
-This should make choosing a version, and planning upgrades, something that can be done with consideration of timelines.
+This should make choosing a version and planning upgrades something that can be done with consideration of timelines.

 ### Negative Consequences <!-- optional -->